simongonzalezdc/GameStory-Lab/Dev Docs/02-technical-specification.md

 **This document is the single source of truth for implementation.**
 **All technical decisions, patterns, and requirements are defined here.**

-**For AI Coding Agents:** Start with Phase 1, Task 1.
-Follow implementation order strictly.
-Test everything.
-Ask for clarification if any requirement is ambiguous.
+**For AI Coding Agents:**
+- Most MVP features are complete (~90%)
+- See "Implementation Status" section above for current state
+- Focus remaining work on: voice capture integration, technical debt, test coverage expansion
+- Reference `TECHNICAL_DEBT.md` for known issues
+- Reference `PROGRESS.md` for detailed progress tracking

 **Last Updated:** November 17, 2025
+**Last Verified:** November 17, 2025 (against codebase v1.0.0)